-This page is for faculty interested in learning more about the Open Access movement in scholarly communications.
-If you are creating a resource guide that you would like to share with people outside of BGSU, select Open Access materials so that there are no restrictions on the materials.
-You may also want to consider publishing in Open Access journals if you want to share your scholarship as broadly as possible.
+This page is for faculty interested in learning more about the Open Access (OA) movement in scholarly communication.
+If you are creating a resource guide that you would like to share with people outside of BGSU, select OA materials to limit restrictions on others accessing the materials.
+You also may want to consider publishing in OA journals if you want to share your scholarship as broadly as possible.

-Linda Hutcheon, former president of the Modern Language Association, makes the following statement about scholarly communication:
+In an interview with ARL for Scholars Speak, Linda Hutcheon, former president of the Modern Language Association, made the following statement about OA: